Discretization-independent surrogate modeling over complex geometries using hypernetworks and implicit representations: Numerical Experiments

 with overall boundary given by

 The governing Poisson equation and source term are defined as

 with Dirichlet boundary conditions specified for all boundaries as

-The source term defined in Equation \ref{eq:2dshapes_src} corresponds to a source on the left side of the domain, and a sink on the right.
 Eight classes of shapes are considered, consisting of circles and polygons with 3-9 sides.
 1000 instances of randomly scaled, located, and rotated shapes of each class are defined.
 Each shape is specified by its center point, the radius of its circumcircle (which is also the distance between the center point and each vertex), and a rotation angle measured positive counterclockwise from the $x$-axis.
-The ranges for each of these parameters is given in Table \ref{t:poisson_mu} and these entries are used to populate parameter vector $\pmb{\mu}$.
-The limits for the radius and center point are chosen so that the shape does not get closer than 0.1 units to the outer wall, though this choice is arbitrary.
+Example meshes and solution fields are shown in Figure \ref{f:2dshapes_ex}.
+The ranges for each design variable are given in Table \ref{t:poisson_mu} and these entries are used to populate parameter vector, shown in Equation \ref{eq:mu_poisson}.
+The largest mesh contains 2677 points, while the smallest contains just 1341.